 - Three members from the public at large who have demonstrated knowledge of and expertise in the American River Parkway and the American River Parkway Plan

 The Enabling Statute created the Lower American River Conservancy Fund (Fund) in the State Treasury (Public Resources Code §5845.9).
-Monies in the Fund shall be available, upon appropriation, for the purposes of the Program including capital improvements, land acquisition, support for the Program’s operations, and other purposes consistent with the Enabling Statue.
-Priority shall be given to develop and implement a natural resources management plan and to improve access to, and for the protection and restoration of, the Lower American River Parkway.
+Moneys in the Fund shall be available, upon appropriation, for the purposes of the Program including capital improvements, land acquisition, support for the Program’s operations, and other purposes consistent with the Enabling Statue.
+Priority shall be given to develop and implement a natural resources management plan and to improve access to, and for the protection and restoration of, the lower American River Parkway.
 The WCB’s voting members shall have final authority over project approval and funding.
-The Committee’s role is to take action on each eligible project that passed the WCB Administrative Review and Sacramento County Review and either recommend it for funding to WCB’s voting board or deny the project at which point it will no longer be considered for funding.
+The Committee’s role is to act on each eligible project that passed the WCB Administrative Review and Sacramento County Review and either recommend it for funding to WCB’s voting board or deny the project at which point it will no longer be considered for funding.
 The Committee is mandated to convene at least twice each calendar year at one or more locations in Sacramento County and be open to the public.